 - Abandoned vehicles

-If you or someone you know would like to report any violations, please click on the “Request Service” button on the home page or call our office at (864) 231-2217 to file a complaint.
+If you or someone you know would like To report any violations, please click on the “Request Service” button on the home page or call our office at (864) 231-2217 to file a complaint.
 Below is the procedure for enforcement of the nuisance ordinance.
 Once a complaint has been filed, the procedure for compliance may involve the following steps: the entire complaint process takes anywhere from 4-6 weeks.

 - Courtesy Summons

-- When there is a violation, Building Department official shall serve a Courtesy Summons upon owner, tenant or person in charge.
+- When there is a violation, Building Department official shall serve a Courtesy Summons is issued to upon the owner, tenant or person in charge.
 If the violation is corrected within 14 days, the case is closed.

-- Uniform Ordinance Summons If unable to serve personally, post a copy of the summons on the property and mail a copy to listed owner on tax records.
-Use regular mail and prepare affidavit stating date Courtesy Summons was mailed.
+- Uniform Ordinance Summons If unable to serve personally, post a copy of the summons on the property and mail a copy to the listed owner on tax records.
+Use regular mail and prepare an affidavit stating the date Courtesy Summons was mailed.

 - Uniform Ordinance Summons

-- If owner fails to appear as required by the Courtesy Summons and/or fails to abate the nuisance within the 14 days allowed, a Uniform Ordinance Summons shall be issued by the Building Department against the person named in the Courtesy Summons.
+- If the owner fails to appear as required by the Courtesy Summons and/or fails to abate the nuisance within the 14 days allowed, a Uniform Ordinance Summons shall be issued by the Building Department against the person named in the Courtesy Summons.
 A court hearing will be scheduled.

 - Depending upon the method of service, the hearing shall be set for a date at least 10 days after the date of anticipated service.